Catholic Schoolhouse Tour 2: Week 10

 golden rectangle

 • Socrates was known for teaching people how to think.
 Thinking is something your students have probably never thought about.
 You could spend some time examining how they think.
-Ask an open ended question and have them verbalize every part of their thought process leading them to a conclusion.
-(You could take notes together) If they jump to an answer right away, then have them go back and think about the why’s, who’s, whens etc to support their conclusion.
+Ask an open-ended question and have them verbalize every part of their thought process leading them to a conclusion.
+(You could take notes together) If they jump to an answer right away, then have them go back and think about the why’s, who’s, when, etc to support their conclusion.
 Then fill out this worksheet using the same question.
 Even if the conclusion is the same, I know the thinking was different.
-Have a discussion about how they think vs how the paper made them think about the issue.
+Discuss how they think vs how the paper made them think about the issue.
 Which was better?
-(Some open ended questions: What is the most important event in ancient history that we’ve learned so far?
+(Some open-ended questions: What is the most important event in ancient history that we’ve learned so far?
 What is your favorite instrument we’ve learned about so far?
 Which country in Europe would you like to visit?)

 • Not sure if this will be useful… but here’s a coloring page of Aristotle teaching Alexander the Great.